ronitzdev/four-card-feature-section/README.md

 - CSS Grid
 - Mobile-first workflow

-### What I learned
+### What I have learned

-I have learned to establish more adequate measures to the text and letter and space between elements.
+Better manage layouts with grids, improve view adaptation.

-### Continued development
+### Continuous development

-I will be improving the color contrast and performance improvement part of my projects.
+I will improve text adaptation and CSS code with more polished elements.

 ## Author